robinjmurphy/json-api-server-example/README.md

 > An example [JSON API](http://jsonapi.org/) server using Postgres and Express

-This project is my attempt at understanding what's involved in creating a compliant JSON API server from scratch.
-It uses Postgres as a data store.
+This project implements an API that complies with the JSON API [specification](http://jsonapi.org/format/) from scratch.
+I created it to help me learn the JSON API format.
+It uses the [MassiveJS](https://github.com/robconery/massive-js) library to access a [Postgres](http://www.postgresql.org/) database.

 ## Installation